jfinkhaeuser/unobtainium/docs/CONFIGURATION.md

 The tests can be run on device/browser farms.
 Typically you only need to configure drivers, much like for mobile testing.
 The following example is for [TestingBot](https://testingbot.com).
-Note that each farm expects different configuration keys for selecting browsers and for authentication.
+Note that each farm expects different configuration keys for selecting browsers and for authentication, and that `unobtainium` just passes these values through to Selenium and/or Appium.

 ```yaml
 # config/config.yml